Breast Compression Breastfeeding Techniques

-Breast compression is a gentle squeezing technique, used to keep the milk flowing into a baby’s mouth, if he/she has stopped drinking, but is still suckling.
+Breast compression is a gentle squeezing technique used to keep the milk flowing into a baby’s mouth if they have stopped drinking but are still suckling.
 This massage while breastfeeding will encourage the milk to flow and the baby to suck.

 - When a baby falls asleep at the breast.